 This is something I go into in great detail in my course for reactive dogs: From Growly Dog to Confident Dog, and which brings lots of “Aha!” moments to students, who begin to see a way forward, at long last.

-Go and check out the course, read the students' success stories, and get on the waiting list if you’d like to get more info - without obligation.
-There are rumblings … !
+Go and check out the course, read the students' success stories, and think how this could change life for you and your tricky dog.
 Following the feedback from the present students, the course has been updated and now has everything asked for.
-It’ll be open for enrolment again very soon!